Last Updated: 5/28/2021

 If at any time you need technical support, forget what keywords are supported, or require assistance with our TrevorText short code program, just text “HELP” to 678678.
 After you send the message “HELP” to us, we will respond with instructions on how to use our service as well as how to unsubscribe.

-We may terminate or suspend your access to all or part of our TrevorText short code program, without notice, for any conduct that we, in our sole discretion, believe is in violation of any applicable law or is harmful to the interests of any other person, other third-party entity, or our Crisis Services.
+We may terminate or suspend your access to all or part of our TrevorText short code program, without notice, for any conduct that is in violation of our Crisis Services Terms, or that we, in our sole discretion, believe is in violation of any applicable law or is harmful to the interests of any other person, other third-party entity, or our Crisis Services.

 Crisis Interventions.
 The Trevor Project cares deeply about the health and wellbeing of our community, and thus we make disclosures as needed to protect LGBTQ youth and others.
 Our policy is to alert law enforcement, state authorities, or emergency services if your communications with The Trevor Project indicate that you are at imminent risk of death or serious injury (i.e., if you have suicidal desire, a plan, access to means, and an imminent timeline).